A household pest moves in, and most of the episode is spent trying to catch it. Hilarity Ensues.

 - Dexter's Laboratory: Played with in "Mom and Jerry': Deedee's meddling causes Dexter's brain to accidentally get switched with a lab mouse.
 In his efforts to find the mouse in his body Dexter ends up in the kitchen, where he clashes with his mother for the rest of the episode.

-- In The Pink Panther episode "Pink Pest Control", this overlaps with Termite Trouble: the Pink Panther tries to stop a termite that is eating all of the wooden objects in his log cabin home.
+- The Pink Panther: In "Pink Pest Control", this overlaps with Termite Trouble: the Pink Panther tries to stop a termite that is eating all of the wooden objects in his log cabin home.
 He tries hitting it with an axe, setting a mousetrap (baited with a toothpick) and a flyswatter, but nothing works.
 The termite finally eats through the log cabin and causes it to collapse.
 The episode ends with the Pink Panther forcing the termite to help him rebuild it at gunpoint.

-- In The Proud Family, the B-story for Season 1 episode "Don't Leave Home Without It" involves Oscar trying to get rid of a mouse in their home.
+- In The Proud Family, the B-story for "Don't Leave Home Without It" involves Oscar trying to get rid of a mouse in their home.
 Instead of paying an exterminator to get rid of the mouse, he and Felix try to do it themselves, but it doesn't end well and they ended up spending more money than what the exterminator offered.

-- The Gandy Goose cartoon "The Exterminator" has Sourpuss calling the P.D.Q.
+- Terrytoons: The Gandy Goose cartoon "The Exterminator" has Sourpuss calling the P.D.Q.
 Exterminating company to help stave off an invasion of mice in his home.
 They send Gandy, who is none too effective, which is lampshaded at the end: "2,000 years ago, Aesop said 'There are many ways to get rid of mice, but none of them are any good.'"

 - On Rocko's Modern Life, Flecko escapes from Ed Bighead and ends up at Rocko's house.
 Upon seeing how Rocko didn't squish a ladybug, he invites all the other bugs over.